Welcome to the UNLV Computer Science Student Center

 - Java Development Kit (JDK) — Required for programming in Java.

 - Git / GitHub — Version control system.
 Useful for collaborative work and/or large projects.
-Required for some courses.

 - WinSCP (Windows) — Secure file transfer and SSH client.